sagiegurari/cargo-make/README.md

 <a name="roadmap"></a>
 ## Roadmap
-The cargo-make task runner is still under heavy development and there are many things planned for the coming release.<br>
+The cargo-make task runner is still under heavy development.<br>
 You can view the current list in the [project board](https://github.com/sagiegurari/cargo-make/projects)

 ## API Documentation